Wakanda: White Gorilla cult

 The tribe that would become the Jabari worshiped Ngi, who was responsible for creating Gorilla-Man.
 Ngi was based on the Yaounde deity of the same name.
 Currently, the Jabari tribe worship the gorilla god Ghekre, based on the Baoulé deity of the same name.
 Wakanda evolved from a hunter-warrior society, and was traditionally ruled by its greatest warrior.
 The dominant Black Panther Cult outlawed the rival White Gorilla Cult's worship in Wakanda.
 M'Baku (Man-Ape) of the Jabari tribe is one of Wakanda's greatest warriors, second only to T'Challa, the Black Panther himself.
-While T'Challa, king of Wakanda, is on a several month leave of absence from Wakanda, the ambitious M'Baku plots to usurp the throne.
+While T'Challa, king of Wakanda, is on a several-month leave of absence from Wakanda, the ambitious M'Baku plots to usurp the throne.
 M'Baku flouts T'Challa's edicts and revives the White Gorilla Cult, killing one of the rare white gorillas living in the jungles near Wakanda.
 M'Baku bathes in the gorilla's blood and eats its flesh which "mystically" confers the gorilla's great strength upon M'Baku.
 He tries to defeat T'Challa in combat, hoping to take over the country, but is beaten and banished from Wakanda.
-According to the 2018 film, the White Gorilla cult, known in the film as the Jabari (or the Mountain Tribe), revere the monkey god Hanuman.
+According to the 2018 film, the White Gorilla cult, known in the film as the Jabari (or the Mountain Tribe), revere the (Hindu) monkey god, Hanuman.